kemuelGermones/Unexplained/README.md

 # Unexplained

-Developed an online forum web application utilizing Node.js, Express, and MongoDB.
-Facilitated user engagement through discussions, comments, and effective communication on various topics.
+This online forum web application facilitates user communication through the posting of messages and participation in discussions pertaining to a wide range of topics, such as sightings of paranormal entities, UFOs, the potential existence of extraterrestrial life, and other inexplicable phenomena.

 ### [Live Site](https://unexplained.vercel.app/)